Vehicle Theft per Capita in Nebraska

 Download CSV

-A crime occurs on average every 8 minutes in Nebraska.
+A vehicle theft occurs on average every 1.7 hours in Nebraska.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in Nebraska